tc39/notes/meetings/2019-01/jan-30.md

 YK: I agree with that as a possible approach.

-MS: Personally, I am in favor of decorators.
+MLS: Personally, I am in favor of decorators.
 The complexity is the sum of the whole part.
 About optimization, I think it's okay if tooling optimizes decorators more than the engine can, as long as the same code runs either place.
 Developers will know that if they really care about performance, tooling can fix it.

 RB: ...